better-internet/radworks-docs/docs/using-radicle/creating-patches.md

 ### Creating a patch

 Now that you have your own view of the project and you have it checked out, you can start creating a patch.
-In your view of the project you'll see a patches tab next to `Files` and `Commits`.
+In your view of the project you'll see a `Patches` tab next to `Files` and `Commits`.
 There you see a `New patch` button which will guide you through the steps.

 <!-- TODO: Replace with new screenshot -->

 ![New Patch][np]

-First thing you do is make your changes as you always would and commit those locally.
-Once you've done that you have to package them as a patch by creating an annotated git tag that starts with `radicle-patch/`, like this:
+First, make your changes and commit them locally.
+Next, package them as a patch by creating an annotated git tag:

 `git tag--annotate radicle-patch/<name>`